Black Foliage Dahlia: How to Grow Dahlia Black Forest Ruby

 Dahlia Black Forest Ruby.
 Image courtesy of All-America Selections, All-AmericaSelections.org

-Dahlias are technically tender perennials, meaning they can survive year after year in the right conditions.
-They are hardy in USDA zones 9-11, where winters are mild and the soil doesn’t freeze (Don’t know your zone?
-Take a look at the USDA’s Plant Hardiness Zone map).
+Dahlias are technically tender perennials, meaning they can survive year after year in the right conditions, but their tubers cannot tolerate freezing soil.
+Black foliage dahlias like Black Forest Ruby are hardy in USDA zones 9-11, where mild winters allow tubers to stay in the ground and return each season.
+Not sure of your zone?
+Check the USDA Plant Hardiness Zone Map to find out.

 a field of black foliage dahlias with red flowers

-A sea of ruby-red blooms against dramatic black foliage.
+A sea of ruby-red blooms against deep black foliage.
+Dahlia Black Forest Ruby is one of the most dramatic dahlias for containers and garden beds alike.
 Image courtesy of All-America Selections, All-AmericaSelections.org

 Planting dahlias correctly is key to getting the best blooms, whether you’re starting from tubers or purchasing container-grown plants from a nursery.